4140 Ashton Club Dr., Lake Wales, Florida 33859

 Attached carriage homes (condominiums) are available on a resale basis only and are bundled into two-floor 20 unit buildings.
 Most have two to three bedrooms and a garage.
 The Islander and Adventurer single family series range in size from approximately 1,290 square feet to 2,600 square feet.
 Most come with two to three bedrooms.
 All have an attached two or three car garage and water or preserve views.
 Islander homes built after 2009 have energy saving appliances and are certified green.
 Adventurer homes include RV or boat storage.
 Mediterranean architecture is the norm.

-Prices begin in the low-$200,000s.
-There is a $1,715 yearly maintenance fee, plus an annual $60 fee.
+Prices begin in the high-$200,000s.
+There is a yearly maintenance fee of about $2,000, a yearly CDD fee of about $1,000 and an annual $60 HOA fee.
 Some homes also owe a CDD (Community Development District) fee, which can be hundreds per month.
 These fees are approximate so please verify them with a Realtor.

 This is an amenity-rich community, with the lake offering opportunities for boating and fishing.
 Boat slips are available at the dock.
 Two lush 18-hole golf courses wind through neighborhoods, and the 26,000 square foot, nicely-appointed clubhouse boasts a game room, a woodworking shop, meeting rooms, a library, a computer lab, a catering kitchen and grand ballrooms.